gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - Add the '-fPIC' flag when compiling to ensure that the static library can be included in a shared library
     - Change dependency resolution to choose the position-indepenent variant of a static library when linking into a shared library

-## Story: Defer creation of binaries

-This story defers creation of the binaries for a native component until after the component has been fully configured.
-This will be used in later stories to allow different variants to be defined for a component.

-- Add an internal (for now) `ConfigurationActionContainer` interface, with a single `onConfigure(Runnable)` method.
-- Add a project scoped implementation of this interface.
-The `onConfigure()` method is invoked just before the `afterEvaluated` event.
-- Change the publishing plugin to register an action that configures the publications of the project.
-- Change the handling of `@DeferredConfigurable` so that a `@DeferredConfigurable` is not automatically configured during project configuration.
-Instead, it is configured on demand.
-- Change the C++ plugin to register an action that configures the components of the project and then creates the binaries of each component.

-*Note*: this story introduces some breaking changes, as the binaries and their tasks will not be defined when the build script is executed.
-Later stories will improve this.

-### User visible changes

-    apply plugin: 'cpp-lib'

-    libraries {
-        main {
-            // Defaults for all binaries for this library binaries.all {
-                …
-            }
-            // Defaults for all shared library binaries for this library binaries.withType(type: SharedLibraryBinary) {
-                …
-            }
-            // Note: These will not work as expected binaries.each { … }
-            binaries.find { … }
-            binaries.size()
-        }
-    }

-    binaries.all {
-        …
-    }

-    binaries.withType(NativeBinary) {
-        …
-    }

-    // Note: this will not work as previously.
-It will fail because the binary does not exist yet binaries {
-        mainSharedLibrary { … }
-    }

-    //Note: this will not work as previously.
-It will fail because the task does not exist yet compileMainSharedLibrary { … }

-### Open issues

-- Introduce a `DomainObjectCollection` that uses delayed configuration of its elements.
-- Introduce a `NamedDomainObjectCollection` that uses delayed configuration of its elements.
-- Warn when using binaries container in a way that won't work.
-- Warn when mutating component after binaries have been created.

-## Story: Build different variants of a native component

-This story adds initial support for building multiple variants of a native component.
-For each variant of a component, a binary of the appropriate type is defined.

-- Add a `flavors` container to `NativeComponent`
-- If no flavors are defined, then implicity define a `default` flavor (or perhaps just always define the `default` flavor).
-- For each flavor defined for an `Executable`, create an `ExecutableBinary`.
-- For each flavor defined for a `Library`, create a `SharedLibraryBinary` and `StaticLibraryBinary`.
-- Add a property to `NativeBinary` to allow navigation to the flavor for this binary.
-- When resolving the dependencies of a binary `b`, for a dependency on library `l`, select the binary of `l` with the same flavor as `b`, if present, otherwise select the binary of `l` with flavor `default`, if present, otherwise fail (will need to rework `NativeDependencySet` to make this work)
-- Add an `assemble` lifecycle task for each component.
-- Running `gradle assemble` should build all binaries for the main executable or library
-- Running `gradle uploadArchives` should build and publish all binaries for the main executable or library

-### User visible changes

-    libraries {
-        main {
-            flavors {
-                main
-                withOptionalFeature
-            }
-            binaries.matching { flavor == flavors.main } {
-                compilerArgs '-DSOME_FEATURE
-            }
-        }
-    }

-This will define 4 binaries:

-- library: 'main', flavor: 'main', packaging: 'static'
-- library: 'main', flavor: 'main', packaging: 'shared'
-- library: 'main', flavor: 'withOptionalFeature', packaging: 'static'
-- library: 'main', flavor: 'withOptionalFeature', packaging: 'shared'

-### Open issues

-- Add a 'development' assemble task, which chooses a single binary for each component.
-- Need to make standard 'build', 'check' lifecycle tasks available too.
-- Formalise the concept of a naming scheme for binary names, tasks and file paths.
-- Add a convention to give each binary a separate output directory (as the name of each variant binary can be the same).
-- Add a convention to give each binary a separate object file directory.
-- Need to be able to build a single variant or all variants.
-- Need separate compiler, linker and assembler options for each variant.
-- Need shared compiler, linker and assembler options for all variants.
-- Need to consume locally and between projects and between builds.
-- Need to infer the default variant.
-- Need to handle dependencies.
-- Need to publish all variants.

 ## Story: Ensure CI builds exercise test coverage for supported tool chains

 The CI builds include coverage for each supported tool chain.
 However, the coverage silently ignores tool chains which are not